Our Story

 I dreamed of a neighborhood where unschooled children could run outside and find friends to play with at any time of day.
 A place where families live side by side, guided by freedom, not fear.

-When I couldn’t find this kind of neighborhood anywhere, I decided to create it.
-That’s how A Place To Be was born: a village for families who want their children to grow up freely, naturally, and joyfully—without school.
+To cut a long story short, I didn’t find it so I decided to create exactly this: a village for families who want their children to grow up freely, naturally, and joyfully—without school.

 2024/2025 – Building Together with Citadel.Garden